nwdigitalradio/paclink-unix/PITCHME.md

 #### Verify Install/config - cont'd
 ###### Set up some console windows

-* Open up a packet spy in a console window (as root)
+* Open up a packet spy in a console window
 ```
+sudo su
 listen -at
 ```